Accounts Receivable vs Accounts Payable: What’s the Difference (With Examples)

 The Role of Accounts Payable in Cash Flow Management

 AP is as important as AR.
 AP represents the unpaid expenses in your company.
-As your accounts payable stack up, it can get trickier to know which accounts need to be paid off first.
-This, in turn, can impact the quality of supplies you get, your market reputation, and rates at which you get goods or services.
+As your accounts payable stack up, knowing which accounts need to be paid off first can get trickier.
+This, in turn, can impact the quality of supplies you get, your market reputation, and the rates at which you get goods or services.

-When you manage your accounts payable well, it enables you to optimize your cash position.
-Efficient AP also lets you focus on other areas of finance like tax management and budgeting.
+When you manage your accounts payable well, you can optimize your cash position.
+Efficient AP also lets you focus on other areas of finance, like tax management and budgeting.
 Moreover, when you pay your dues on time, you can maintain good relationships with suppliers and vendors.

 Account Receivable vs Accounts Payable: Understanding the Challenges